MicrosoftDocs/PlayReady/Docs/Overview/servers.md

 ## PlayReady Metering Server

-An optional PlayReady metering Server provides a process that indicates how many times specific content has been played.
+An optional PlayReady Metering Server provides a process that indicates how many times specific content has been played.
 For example, you could use this metering aggregation service in a subscription scenario to track content usage and charge the use appropriately.

 For more information about PlayReady metering, see [PlayReady Metering Server](metering-Server.md).